floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/03-algorithms.typ

 #citeauthor(<filippone_etal_2023>) apply the Louvain community detection algorithm @blondel_etal_2008 to obtain the granularity of the microservices, and high-cohesive communities of nodes.
 The Louvain method is a greedy optimization algorithm that aims to extract non-overlapping communities from a graph, using the modularity value as optimization target.
 #citeauthor(<hasan_etal_2023>) use the Leiden algorithm @traag_etal_2019, an improvement of the Louvain method that uses a refinement step to improve the quality of the communities.

+#citeauthor(<nitin_etal_2022>) use Context sensitive Label Propagation (CARGO), an algorithm built on the principles of the Label Propagation algorithm @zhu_ghahramani_2003.
+CARGO is a community detection algorithm that is able to leverage the context embedded in the dependency graph to increase the cohesiveness of the communities.

 ==== Other algorithms